electricjones/kaylee/README.md

 - Heap and Stack Allocation

 ## Non Goals (for this toy project):

 - Exceptions or useful error handling.
 - Classes / Structs / Aliases / Other user defined types
 - More control-flow structures
 - Optimizations (beyond basic ones)
 - A true standard library.
 Only the `vm` and methods bolted onto types.
 All written in Rust.
 - To be actually useful for anything except learning

+## Learning / Architecture Goals

+- Move from intermediate to advanced competency in Rust
+- No "specific" dependencies like parsers, compilers, or assembly.
+Only use dependencies that are about generic data structures and helpers.
+- To experiment with all the above.
+NOT to make a MIPS clone or any other clone.

 See `docs/` for the ever-evolving language specs and such.